-The Panel has no specific information regarding the potential for toxic contaminants in flowback and produced water to be 'removed' in passing through the soil profile in the Beetaloo Sub-basin.
+The Panel has no specific information regarding the potential for toxic contaminants in flowback and produced water to be 'removed' in passing through the soil profile, including in the Beetaloo Sub-basin.

 In that regard, the Panel requests specific information on the likelihood that on-site surface spills of chemicals or wastewater could reach the groundwater aquifer, and if they do, what could be done to remediate the system.
-To the extent possible, please reference the Beetaloo Sub-basin.

-2. Groundwater systems
+3. Groundwater systems

 Please advise if there has been any research undertaken in respect of the deeper groundwater systems in the Beetaloo Sub-basin or other prospective shale gas regions.
 Please indicated what is known of them, including their depth, extent, quality, and prospectivity for use in hydraulic fracturing.
-The Darwin presentation from Pangaea to the Inquiry indicated that they may have located a source of such water on their lease.

-If deeper groundwater systems are present, please indicate whether Pangaea is considering using these resources for hydraulic fracturing rather than the better quality surface aquifer, that is, the Cambrian Limestone Aquifer.
+If deeper groundwater systems are present, please indicate whether Santos is considering using these resources for hydraulic fracturing rather than the better quality surface aquifer, that is, the Cambrian Limestone Aquifer.

-3. Solid waste management
+4. Solid waste management

-As noted in the Interim Report, the solids produced by drilling represent a substantial waste stream associated with the production of shale gas.1 In the United States, the disposal of large amounts of drill cuttings produced by a full-scale industry is the cause of concern given the nature of this material and its potential to leach organic and inorganic components into the near surface environment.
+As noted in the Interim Report, the solids produced by drilling represent a substantial waste stream associated with the production of shale gas.
+In the United States, the disposal of large amounts of drill cuttings produced by a full-scale industry is the cause of concern given the nature of this material and its potential to leach organic and inorganic components into the near surface environment.